List of Dutch royal consorts

-A consort of the Netherlands is a person married to a Dutch monarch during his or her reign.
+In the Netherlands, a royal consort is a person married to the Dutch monarch during his or her reign.
 All female spouses of the monarchs of the Netherlands have been titled "Queen of the Netherlands" with the style Majesty.
-The male spouses of the three Queens regnant of the Netherlands were titled "Prince of the Netherlands" with the style Royal Highness.
+The male spouses of the three queens regnant of the Netherlands were titled "Prince of the Netherlands" with the style Royal Highness.
 The spouse of the Bonaparte King of Holland was "Queen of Holland" with the style Majesty.
 The following spouses of the monarchs of Holland between 1806 and 1810; and the Netherlands since 1813: